Waztom/xchem-CAR/README.md

 If you are using a Windows machine then it is necessary to download the Windows Subsystem for Linux 2.
 A very good guide is found here: https://www.digitalocean.com/community/tutorials/how-to-install-the-windows-subsystem-for-linux-2-on-microsoft-windows-10

+You will need to allow WSL integration with Docker Desktop.
+To do this go to settings on Docker > Resources > WSL Integration.
+Then enable WSL integration for your desired distribution.

+**Note: We have tested this using Ubuntu 18.04 and 20.04, compatibility of other Linux distributions have not been investigated.

 ## <a name="InstallGitCrypt"></a>Install Git-Crypt
 download the compressed git-crypt package (https://www.agwa.name/projects/git-crypt/downloads/git-crypt-0.6.0.tar.gz)